 The Characters of Christmas – Simeon

-In Luke 2:21-24, we find Mary and Joseph bringing Jesus to the temple.
-He is eight days old and it’s time for the Jewish rite of circumcision.
+Today in Luke 2:21-24, we find Mary and Joseph bringing Jesus to the temple.
+He is eight days old, and it’s time for the Jewish rite of circumcision.
 This is when they would present the child to the Lord.

 This is where our character for today’s devotion comes in.
 Simeon had been waiting for the Messiah.
 He was an aged man, who was anxiously expecting the coming of the Messiah.
 Some historians believe he was a Levitical priest.